Microeconomics: Perfect competition

 Perfect competition is a situation in which numerous small firms producing identical products compete against each other in a given industry.
 Perfect competition leads to firms producing the socially optimal output level at the minimum possible cost per unit.
 Firms in perfect competition are "price takers" (they do not have enough market power to profitably increase the price of their goods or services).
 A good example would be that of digital marketplaces, such as eBay, on which many different sellers sell similar products to many different buyers.
 Consumers in a perfect competitive market have perfect knowledge about the products that are being sold in this market.

 Imperfect competition

 Imperfect competition is a type of market structure showing some but not all features of competitive markets.
-In perfect competiton, market power is not achievable due to a high level of producers causing high levels of competition.
+In perfect competition, market power is not achievable due to a high level of producers causing high levels of competition.
 Therefore, prices are brought down to a marginal cost level.
 In a monopoly, market power is achieved by one firm leading to prices being higher than the marginal cost level.